 The district will charge students reasonable fees for transportation services provided by the district to the extent permitted by federal and state statutes and regulations.
-The maximum dollar amount of the transportation fee charged by this district shall be \$N.A.
+Bus service is available to option students on a first-come, first-serve basis.
+The charge for this service is \$300.00 per family per year.
 8. Copies of Student Files or Records.

 The district will charge a fee for making copies of a student's files or records for the parents or guardians of such student.
 The Superintendent or the Superintendent's designee shall establish a schedule of student record fees.
 Parents of students have the right to inspect and review the students' files or records without the payment of a fee, and the district shall not charge a fee to search for or retrieve any student's files or records.
-The district will charge a fee of \$N.A. per page for reproduction of student records.
+The district does not charge for reproduction of student records.

 9. Pre-Kindergarten Services.